sylefeb/Silice/learn-silice/Documentation.md

 }
 ```

-This makes ’led’ constantly track the value of ’button’.
+This makes `led` constantly track the value of `button`.
 A very
-convenient feature is that the continuous assignment can be overridden
+convenient feature is that the always assignment can be overridden
 at some clock steps, for instance:

 ``` c